-These rainforest-covered mountains are nestled in the heart of Guyana's tropical savannahs and provide habitat for populations of rare and endangered species.
-Its unusual combination of forest, savannah, wetland and mixed habitats results in an abundance of wildlife.
+These rainforest-covered mountains are nestled in the heart of Guyana's tropical savannahs and provide a habitat for populations of rare and endangered species.
+Its unusual combination of forest, savannah, wetland and mixed habitats results in abundant wildlife.

 In addition to being important in terms of plant endemism, the area is of high biodiversity value.
-The lowland forests sustain 53% of all the known bird species in Guyana and about 70% of all mammals found in Guyana.
+For example, lowland forests sustain 53% of all the known bird species in Guyana and about 70% of all mammals in Guyana.